 Houstonians have access to one of the country’s best theater districts.
-In fact, the Houston Theater District has the second highest number of theater seats in a concentrated downtown area in the country, taking up 17 blocks downtown and attracting more than two million visitors annually.
+In fact, the Houston Theater District has the second highest number of theater seats in a downtown area in the country, taking up 17 blocks downtown and attracting more than two million visitors annually.

-Houston, you have no problem learning about the nation’s most famous command center.
+In Houston, you should have no problem learning about the nation’s most famous command center.
 One of the most celebrated attractions in the city is NASA’s Johnson Space Center.
 The manned space center is where human spaceflight training, research, and flight control take place.
 It’s a giant leap for some to visit the famed space center, but just one small step away from you.

 If you want a true down-home Texan experience, the Houston Livestock Show and Rodeo should be high on your to-do list.
 Spanning 20 days each spring, the HLSR is the largest livestock exhibition and rodeo in the world.